 The museum is open everyday except Tuesdays, starting 9 am.
 Ticket price is 40 TL.

 Visiting this mosque was not in my plans but it was one of the most beautiful places in Istanbul.
 Suleymaniye Mosque is situated on a hill so it has very beautiful views of the city.
 The beautiful interior is very similar to the Blue Mosque.
 What I loved about this mosque was the impressive exterior.
 It is not as famous as the Blue Mosque and Hagia Sofia, but I strongly reccommend you visit it.

 - Grand Bazaar and Spice Bazaar

-The Grand Bazaar is one of the world’s largest bazaars, and without doubt a beautiful building.
+The Grand Bazaar is one of the world’s largest bazaars, housing more than 4,000 stalls and shops.
 You can buy all sorts of things there.
 It remains closed on Sundays so unfortunately I couldn’t visit it.

 - Büyük Valide Han